crepac4/nodash/README.md

 3) Other functionality that I miss from python (in progress)

 ## Examples
-  All usage examples of the library is over at nodash.readthedocs.io !
+  Visit the [documentation](https://nodash.readthedocs.io/en/latest/) for all usage examples of the library!

 ## What does 'nodash' mean